Polyglot Prompt: Multilingual Multitask PrompTraining: Results Analysis

-The experiment in this section is designed to answer research question \textbf{Q1} (Sec.\ref{sec:intro}).
-Specifically, we investigate whether multilingual multi-task prompt training (\textit{PolyPrompt}) can achieve improvement and whether the performance of \textit{PolyPrompt} can be further improved by introducing more high-resource datasets.
+The experiment in this section is designed to answer the research question \textbf{Q1} in Sec.\ref{sec:intro}, namely to investigate whether multilingual multitask prompt training (\textit{PolyPrompt}) can achieve improvement, and whether the performance can be further improved by introducing more high-resource datasets.